X 3x X

 Both cubic and quartic functions find numerous applications in diverse fields:

 • Engineering: Cubic and quartic equations are crucial in solving problems related to structural analysis, fluid dynamics, and electrical engineering.
-For example, cubic splines are used in computer-aided design (CAD) to create smooth curves.
+Here's one way to look at it: cubic splines are used in computer-aided design (CAD) to create smooth curves.

 • Physics: Cubic and quartic equations often emerge in modeling physical phenomena, such as projectile motion, oscillations, and wave propagation.